xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 5 A Reference for Flex Specifications.md

 If a literal block starts with `%top{` rather than `%{`, it’s copied near the front of the generated program, typically for `#include` files or `#define` lines to set `YY_BUF_SIZE`.

 A literal block at the beginning of the rules section is copied near the beginning of `yylex()` after the declarations of local variables, so it can contain more declarations and setup code.
 A literal block elsewhere in the rules section is copied to an unspecified place in `yylex`, so it should contain only comments.

-See also “`YY_USER_ACTION`” on page 139.
+See also “`YY_USER_ACTION`” ~~on page 139~~.

 ## Multiple Lexers in One Program